• OVERVIEW •

 - All Fourths (this with 1/2str +3): a straight line up from standard

 —Further learnings: sources, readings, lessons, other onward links…

-- EADGAD ideas and sounds: learn how to play Sarah McLachlan’s Building a Mystery in Ryan Lendt’s lesson – and see more from the Art’s Angle blog (“Musings about metaphysics, machine learning, music, and other matters…”)
+- EADGAD horizons: learn how to play Sarah McLachlan’s Building a Mystery in Ryan Lendt’s lesson – and read more from the Art’s Angle blog (“Musings about metaphysics, machine learning, music, and other matters…”)

 - Hybrid tuning impulses: this tuning can be seen as a mix of ‘Standard + DADGAD’ – why not extend this ‘hybrid tuning’ concept further?
 Check out Ben Howard’s aforementioned use of partial capos in my Altered-Tuned Artists listing (which only cover some of the strings) – and also my article on ‘Double-siding‘ (i.e. capoing particular tunings very high, and plucking on ‘both sides of the bar’ for a 12-string harp effect…)

 Header image: Ani DiFranco performs outdoors

 Search the Altered Tunings Menu (100+): type in notes, artists, adjectives, intervals, sequences, etc. Also see Tag List:

 George Howlett is a London-based musician, writer, and teacher (guitars, sitar, tabla, & santoor).
 Above all I seek to enthuse fellow sonic searchers, interconnecting fresh vibrations with the voices, cultures, and passions behind them.
 See Home & Writings, and hit me up for Online Lessons!